-ARTH's initial price was set at 2 USD worth of Growth Peg, signifying the rise in inflation among other things.
+ARTH's initial price was set at 2 USD worth of peg, signifying the rise in inflation, among other things.

-The goal of the algorithmic peg is to achieve stability whilst at the same time slowly appreciating in value.
+The goal of this peg is to achieve stability whilst at the same time slowly appreciating in value.

-In various simulations, it was found that the Growth Peg remained relatively stable in moments when the market turned bearish but started to appreciate ever so slightly whenever the market turned bullish.
+In various simulations, it was found that the pegged value remained relatively stable in moments when the market turned bearish but started to appreciate ever so slightly whenever the market turned bullish.

-The basic idea of the Growth Peg is to capture the appreciation of an underlying asset without causing too much volatility.
+The basic idea of Peg is to capture the appreciation of an underlying asset without causing too much volatility.
 In this case, the underlying asset is

 If both the 30-day and 7-day moving averages are in an upwards trend, then the indicator appreciates the peg by a fraction of the appreciation of the 30-day moving average.

 longTermDuration = 30, dampeningFactor = 0.1):

 # Ptn will help us attain the memory part of thresholds

 # assuming we start in the middle region